buryhoganllc/Sonic-Playground/manuals/EF_Operating_Guide.md

 ## Sonic Playground - GRAMMY Museum

-_It is recommended that this guide be read in its entirety before changes are made to the Electric Forest_
+It is recommended that this guide be read in its entirety before changes are made to the _Electric Forest_.

 ## Overview